scala-ide/docs/dev/setup/setup.rst

 * The `Scala IDE Helium for Scala 2.9 <http://scala-ide.org/download/nightly.html>`_.

-You will also need a terminal to run some script.
-If you are on Windows, we suggest you to install `Cygwin <http://www.cygwin.com/>`_ (how could you live without it on Windows anyway!?).
+This document uses a script to build Scala IDE.
+If you are on Windows, we suggest you to install Cygwin (how could you live without it on Windows anyway!?).
+Otherwise, the :ref:`building_run-the-build` section of the documentation describes the different steps to execute for a full build.
-It is not mandatory to use Cygwin, but in this documentation we assume you have a way to run bash scripts, or else, you have the time and motivation to look inside the existing scripts and convert them in Windows batch files, if needed (if you do so, make sure to send a pull request our way, and we will make the Windows scripts available to all contributors).

 .. _setup_fork-the-project: